When you travel with young kids, it is always the big question;

 We walked back down in the direction to our very last point of interest which we didn’t want to miss, the Ponte Vecchio, which was our highlight of the whole city tour.
 As the sun was already very low the colours on the bridge combined with everybody just relaxing and admiring the golden sun, was very calming and a great place to finish our Florence expedition.

 The kids did well, and so did we.
 We certainly got a good feel of what Florence is all about.
 Yes, we did not admire the lights at night, or listen to the street musicians while sipping an amazing Chianti wine and savouring some fresh antipasti.
 And this was perfectly ok.
+However, if you do want to see it at night or spend a couple of days there is plenty of accommodation from luxury hotels in Florence to budget bed and breakfasts.

 You may also like